Per-Arne Brostedt: Professional career

 Brostedt turned professional later in 1978 and played on the growing professional golf circuit in Sweden.
 He played on the Asia Golf Circuit the 1982–83 season and finished 21st on the money rankings.
 His best finish was 5th at the 1983 Indian Open.
 In January 1983, he became the first Swede to play in a tournament on the PGA Tour, after qualifying for the 1983 Phoenix Open.

-In 1984, Brostedt played in his first major championship, The 113th Open Championship at the Old Course in St Andrews, Scotland, were he missed the 36-hole cut.
+In 1984, Brostedt played in his first major championship, The 113th Open Championship at the Old Course in St Andrews, Scotland, where he missed the 36-hole cut.
 From the 1984 season, the Swedish Golf Tour was established and Brostedt won five tournaments the first three seasons, including the Swedish PGA Championship in 1984 and 1985.
 In 1985 and 1986 he won the Swedish Golf Tour Order of Merit.

 In 1986 he was part of the winning Swedish team at the Europcar Cup in Biarritz, France, together with Anders Forsbrand, Magnus Grankvist and Magnus Sunesson.

 His best season on the European Tour was in 1987 when he played in The Open Championship at Muirfield.
 He also finished tied 18th at the PLM Open and tied 21st at the Scandinavian Enterprise Open, both on home soil.
 He finished 149th on the 1987 European Tour Order of Merit.

 In 1993 Brostedt won the annual Swedish Married Couple Championship, a 36-hole foursome held in Sunne, with his wife at the time, Charlotte Montgomery, who herself was a professional golfer and played on the LPGA Tour 1982–1987.
 Together they ran a Golf Academy in Stockholm in the early 1990s.

 Brostedt turned 50 in January 2008 and attempted to qualify for the European Senior Tour, but played only in the PGA Seniors Championship at Slaley Hall where he finished tied 77th.
 He finished ninth in the Q-School and joined the European Senior Tour in 2009, where he made 7 cuts in 8 starts.